Help Center/ Workspace/ API Reference/ Calling APIs/ Making an API Request

 Request Header

-• Content-Type: request body type or format.
-This field is mandatory and its default value is application/json.
+The request body type or format.
+The default value application/json is recommended.
 Other values of this field will be provided for specific APIs if any.

 For the API used to create an IAM user as the administrator, if AK/SK authentication is enabled, the request with the header is as follows: